 So, if your main

 commit-server fails, how fast should be you be able to be up and running again, and how much data might you be prepared to lose?
-What is the potential disruption to your organisation if the Helix Core repository is down?
+What is the potential disruption to your organization if the Helix Core repository is down?
 How many people would be impacted in some way?

 You also need to consider the costs of your mitigation strategies.
 For example, this can range from: